What is the best virtual assistant training?

 In 2014, Gina Horkey started a side hustle as a virtual assistant.
 Within 4 months, she was making $4000/month from it while maintaining a full-time job and raising 2 toddlers.

-Her course is comprehensive and covers how to start and grow your virtual assistant business in 30 days.
-She has MANY real student success stories you can read.
+Her course is comprehensive and covers how to start and grow your virtual assistant business in 30 days including how to:

 Here’s also one of many videos where Gina interviews one of her students who shares how she landed her first client!